aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

  * standardHash MUST take a sequence of bytes and an unsigned integer `position` as input.
  * standardHash MUST produce a non-empty string as output.
  * standardHash MUST calculate a hash length by calling [hashLength](#hashlength) with the supplied `position`.
- * standardHash MUST calculate the first 8 bytes of the [HmacSha384](https://www.ietf.org/rfc/rfc2104.txt) of the input bytes and the configured key.
+ * standardHash MUST calculate the [HmacSha384](https://www.ietf.org/rfc/rfc2104.txt)
+of the input bytes and the configured key, and keep the first 8 bytes.
- * standardHash MUST return the rightmost `hash length` bits as a hexadecimal string.
+ * standardHash MUST return the rightmost `hash length` bits of these 8 bytes as a hexadecimal string.
  * the length of the returned string MUST be (`hash length`/4) rounded up.

 ### isCompound